bespoke-silicon-group/bsg_replicant/libraries/platforms/bigblade-verilator/README.md

 rebuilt for a different host CPU.
 Preserve active models: use a separate RP checkout and machine/library destinations for experiments, not just a new run directory.
 Never clean shared infrastructure while another process uses it.

+Run outputs are **not** isolated automatically by model selection.
+The `.log` targets retain the application's current working directory and `C_ARGS` for compatibility with relative inputs.
+Use separate application/run directories for variants or concurrent processes: counters, `vanilla.log`, DRAM files and `debug.fst` have common names.
+Existing `.log` files may be considered up to date by Make; a fresh run directory avoids confusing an old log with a new run.

+Modern Verilator FST debug builds require LZ4 development files (`brew install lz4` on macOS; the distribution's LZ4 development package on Linux).
+They are not required by exec/profile/trace.
+For a nonstandard installation, set `VERILATOR_FST_CPPFLAGS` and `VERILATOR_FST_LDLIBS`; on macOS the default discovers Homebrew's LZ4 prefix.
+Older writers with bundled compression retain their existing dependencies.

 The per-model `.verilator_config` stamp regenerates code when mode, worker count, compiler/optimization strings or generation flags change.
 A separate support